iredmail/docs/en_US/howto/sql.create.mail.alias.md

 [TOC]

-!!! attention
+!!! warning

     * This document is applicable to iRedMail-0.9.7 and later releases.
     * Here's [doc for iRedMail-0.9.6 and earlier releases](./sql.create.mail.alias-20170701.html).

 ## Create mail alias account with iRedAdmin-Pro

-With iRedAdmin-Pro, you can easily add mail list account by click menu:
+With iRedAdmin-Pro, you can easily add mail alias account by click menu:
-`Add -> Mail List` (or `Add -> Alias` for SQL backends) in main navigation bar.
+`Add -> Alias` in main navigation bar.

 ![](./images/iredadmin/maillist_create.png)